 I don't know to what extent the information on this page is relevant for my international visitors.
 Perhaps other countries have similar energy meters.
-I can't imagine that these meters are solely created for the Dutch market though.
+I can't imagine that these meters are solely created for the Dutch market.

-Before the smart meters I used to take a picture of both meters every week.
-Later I would enter the counters into a spread sheet to monitor my own energy consumption.
+Before the smart meters I used to take pictures of both electricity meter and gass meter every week.
+Later I would enter the counters into a spread sheet to monitor our own energy consumption.
 Surely this is going to be lot easier with the smart meter, right?

 These smart meters aren't that smart as they claim to be.

-It appears that the meter has 4 counters, even though I have only a one phase installation.
+It appears that the meter has 4 counters, instead of just one.

 One of the counters registers my energy consumption during day time tariff, while a second counter counts the consumption during the night/weekend tariff.